vcvpaiva/Lucy/README.md

 For TAC: the file tac-clean.conll contains an automatically annotated version of the corpus, with dependency structures and POS tags, obtained via spacy.
 The file tac-manual.conllu has an improved version, with manual cleaning of latex, to be described.

-The development version of the glossary was on the Definitions in Math (DefsMath) project page https://defsmath.github.io/DefsMath/.
+The development version of the glossary was on the Definitions in Math (DefsMath) project page.

 The project changed to MathGloss and can be seen at https://mathgloss.github.io/MathGloss/database